 Let me conclude.
 Beyers Naudé is honoured for his courage, for his prophetic role, for selflessness and for the trust people placed in him – and he in them.
 We are deeply grateful that Castro was there to open the eyes and make uncompromising allies of – also – those from the perpetrator class.

 Diakonia House was the hub that made possible what was demanded in the 1980s.
-Castro was denied seeing this world unfold in the 1980s due to his untimely death, but he would be pleased beyond measure if he knew he was at the cent of a highly creative world that he himself helped to make real.
+Castro was denied seeing this world unfold in the 1980s due to his untimely death, but he would be pleased beyond measure if he knew he was at the center of a highly creative world that he himself helped to make real.

 Let us remember those who were the inspiration at Diakonia House.
 The Rev. Mashwabada Castro Mayathula deserves a special place among them.
 It is a history yet to be written.